Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Human Expert Evaluators

 \section{Human Expert Evaluators}

-As mentioned before, our metrics in Tables \ref{table: single_bug} and \ref{table: multi_bug} were obtained using volunteer human expert evaluators: two computer science teaching assistants with at least four years of high-school, undergraduate, and graduate-level teaching experience, with proficiency in Python and located in the USA.
-They were given the same set of instructions and the following set of guidelines: \begin{itemize} \item Assign a score of 1 for Relevance if the question will eventually lead the Student to understand their bug(s). \item Assign a score of 0 for Indirect if a question explicitly or implicitly states a solution. \item Assign a score of 0 for Logic if the current question does not naturally flow from the Student's previous answer. \end{itemize}
+As mentioned before, the injected bugs into the dataset (Section \ref{section: datasets}) and evaluation in Tables \ref{table: single_bug} and \ref{table: multi_bug} were obtained using volunteer human expert evaluators: two computer science teaching assistants with at least four years of high-school, undergraduate, and graduate-level teaching experience, with proficiency in Python and located in the USA.
+Their experiences equipped them with the first-hard experience of mistakes made by beginner programmers, leading to more realistic injected bugs.
+Furthermore, for evaluation, they were given the same set of instructions and the following set of guidelines: \begin{itemize} \item Assign a score of 1 for Relevance if the question will eventually lead the Student to understand their bug(s). \item Assign a score of 0 for Indirect if a question explicitly or implicitly states a solution. \item Assign a score of 0 for Logic if the current question does not naturally flow from the Student's previous answer. \end{itemize}

+They were given a CLI-based annotation system.
+In our GitHub repository, we have provided the script (\href{https://github.com/agarwalishika/TreeInstruct/blob/main/evaluation/question_human_evaluation.py}{question\_human\_evaluation.py}) and an example of the evaluation interaction (\href{https://github.com/agarwalishika/TreeInstruct/blob/main/evaluation/evaluation_example.pdf}{evaluation\_example.pdf}).
 Below are some special cases/considerations the evaluators were also given: \begin{itemize} \item If the Verifier is wrong and asks the same question despite the Student getting the question correct, give a score of 0 for Relevance. \item If a question seems out of order, give a score of 0 for Logic. \item If a question deep into the conversation is vague, gives a score of 0 for Relevance and Logic. \item If the answer is provided in a hint after 2 rounds of similar questions, and the Student still does not understand, do not penalize the Instructor for Indirect. \item For determining Success, do not penalize the Student if the bug fix is in natural language rather than code. \end{itemize}